 Your guide to camping at Deep Creek National Park

 Treat yourself to a bush camping experience only 90 minutes from Adelaide.
 Here’s what you need to know.

 Situated on the southern coast of the Fleurieu Peninsula, not far from Cape Jervis, Deep Creek National Park is famous for its spectacular coastline with rugged cliffs, protected coves and sweeping views of the Southern Ocean and Kangaroo Island.

 The park protects the largest portion of remaining natural vegetation on the Fleurieu Peninsula and is a great spot for walking and camping.

 Deep Creek National Park is a favourite for people looking for a weekend camping getaway without a long drive from the city.
 Before you pack the car, read these useful tips so you’re prepared for a great weekend away.

 Where to stay

-There are five campgrounds dotted around the park, each offering various levels of facilities and nearby activities:
+There are six campgrounds dotted around the park, each offering various levels of facilities and nearby activities:

 1. Stringybark Campground

-Stringybark Campground is the most well-known of the five campgrounds – and for good reason.
+Stringybark Campground is the most well-known of the six campgrounds – and for good reason.
 Set amid a tall stringybark forest, the campsites have plenty of protection from the wind and sun.

 Facilities at the campground include flushing toilets and hot showers.
 The campsites also have fire pits so you can break out the marshmallows on chilly nights (note: seasonal restrictions apply).
 This campground also has an accessible toilet and accessible campsite.